-The screech of the black cat who is thrown by Bialystock into the theater and the voice of the Stormtrooper who sings, "Don't be stupid, be a shmartie, come on join the Nazi Party" in the song "Springtime for Hitler" are provided by Mel Brooks, two roles he also prerecorded for the Broadway show and one (the Stormtrooper) that he did in the original movie The Producers (1967).
+The screech of the black cat who is thrown by Bialystock into the theater, the voices of the laughing pigeons and the voice of the Stormtrooper who sings, "Don't be stupid, be a shmartie, come on join the Nazi Party" in the song "Springtime for Hitler" are provided by Mel Brooks, two roles he also prerecorded for the Broadway show and one (the Stormtrooper) that he did in the original movie The Producers (1967).
 It's also a line from the 1983 single "To Be Or Not To Be - Hitler Rap".

 In the final frame of the finale the camera pulls out for a wide shot of the theatres and their marquees displaying the titles of the shows that Max and Leo are to produce.
 On the far left is a portion of the marquee belonging the Lunt-Fontanne Theatre.
 The only letters that are visible are A-N-N-E for Mel Brooks' late wife Anne Bancroft who died prior to the film's completion.

 There really was a Hamlet musical.
 And it really was a flop.
 It was called "Rockabye Hamlet", starring Larry Marshall as Hamlet and Beverly D'Angelo as Ophelia.
 Cliff Jones wrote book, lyrics and music; Gower Champion directed and choreographed.
 It lasted for seven performances at the Minskoff Theatre in 1976.